EIC95/Notes/README.md

 ## Contribution

-If you wish to contribute to these notes, feel free to submit pull requests.
+If you wish to contribute to these notes, feel free to contact me.
 Your additions and corrections are welcome to help improve the quality and accuracy of the information.

 ## Disclaimer